 The documentation of our deeds by noble angels was highlighted in the previous surah.
 In today’s age when data is entered in emails, contracts or computer systems it needs to be entered by reliable people as if there are mistakes there will be problems.
 Angels record our deeds and hence there is no possibility of mistake.
 However, although data may have been entered reliably it still needs to be saved, for example, backup servers, the register that holds all your customer details, a photo album saved on your hard disk.
 The consequences of losing any of this data can be quite devastating.
 The previous surah discussed the recording of our deeds and this surah tells us how this information is saved and archived.
 If the archive is not saved then there is no point in having reliable data entry.

 Dawn is called Fajr because the morning light tears through the darkness and a Faajir is someone who is extremely rebellious and tears through the sanctities of Allah’s boundaries without fear of consequence.
 Allah (swt) informs us that this rebellion and violation have been written and documented in Kitaab al Fujjaar which is like a register.
-This is a threat to the disbelievers that all their deeds will be recorded.
 The ulema have commented that this is like dungeons or prisons underground where there was an office with a roster.
 This roster had information of which prisoner was incarcerated, what punishment they were to receive, how long they would have to stay there, what cell they would stay in etc. This roster was kept right outside prison so that only the guards had access to it so that if prisoners called out and said that their time is up the guards could check the roster.
 This is how some of the Salaf (early Muslim predecessors) commented on this verse.
 They said that the records of the evildoers are deep in the Earth where the souls of the criminals are kept.
 Allah (swt) knows best if this is correct.